We're expanding programs to make sustainable commuting easier.

 - Plant Ops lot: Two Level 2 chargers (University of Waterloo fleet vehicles only)

-You can check station availability and the charging progress on your vehicle through a smartphone app from the station vendor.
 For more information on the charging stations, visit Parking Services' EV Charging Policy.

 Fleet Electrification Incentive